mongodb/specifications/source/retryable-writes/tests/README.md

 or delete that is split into two commands, the `skip` should be set to the number of statements in the first command to allow the fail point to trigger on the second command.

-## Command Construction Tests
+## ~~Command Construction Tests~~

-Command construction tests asserting on the absence or presence of the `txnNumber` field have been replaced by command event assertions in the retryable writes unified tests.
+The command construction prose tests have been removed in favor of command event assertions in the unified format tests.

 ## Prose Tests